Welcome to another painting tutorial! Today I painted a beautiful landscape scene from I photo I took in Queenstown, New Zealand.

 The challenges of painting this scene were:

 - Creating enough variance in the dark area on our left.
-It can be challenging painting within a very limited value range to create enough variance.
+It can be challenging to paint within a very limited value range to create enough variance.

 So let’s get into it.